Sonoita Wine Country

-Check in here first and receive a Wine disocunt card for big savings.
+Check in here first and receive a Wine discount card on your room key, for big savings.

-Xanadu now honors all Wine club cards with special
+Xanadu now honors Wine travel card with special

 promotional code ( WINECARD )

 Book two nights or more on line and receive a special discount with this code.

 Must preesent club card at check in to receive this discount.

 At check out you will see the reg rate, after booking we will e-mail you the cash discount rate.

 We have 3 wineries open 7 days a week, 6 on Thursday all 11 open Friday, Saturday, Sunday

 Check in after 6 PM you will need to make special arrangements

 Wine... in Sonoita/Elgin, Arizona?